'The true mystery of the world is the visible, not the invisible'.—Oscar Wilde

 There was a letter that was clenched in the right hand of Mr Creech that I quickly saw afterwards, 'Here there is a letter, and it seems to be written, by Mr Creech himself'.

 This meant also that the killer was not totally unhinged, but displayed with this murder, an immeasurable intelligence that was subjective.
 However, within that instinctive rumination, there was a terrible reality that was sadistic and vindictive in the nature of the murderer.
-I wondered in my mind, what if the murderer was not only here at the house of Mr Creech but also, he had written this letter to mislead us?
+I wondered in my mind, what if the murderer was not only here at the house of Mr Creech, but he had written this letter to mislead us as well?
 It was a plausibility that I had to contemplate and accept; even though eventually my mind was telling me otherwise.
 Hitchcock had asked afterwards, about the next step taken, and I had answered him with the utmost candour.

 'We must leave here with immediacy Hitchcock!'